-Based on these reviews and the additional review in respect of Mr. Staley described below, conducted with the support of external counsel, of the information available to us and representations made by Mr. Staley, the Board (the Executive Directors having been recused) believes that Mr. Staley has been sufficiently transparent with the Company as regards the nature and extent of his relationship with Mr. Epstein.
+Based on a review, conducted with the support of external counsel, of the information available to us and representations made by Mr. Staley, the Board (the Executive Directors having been recused) believes that Mr. Staley has been sufficiently transparent with the Company as regards the nature and extent of his relationship with Mr. Epstein.
 Accordingly, Mr. Staley retains the full confidence of the Board, and is being unanimously recommended for re-election at the Annual General Meeting.